Silver Spring Slip and Fall Lawyers Who Know How To Get Results

-- Icy areas—Snow and ice that builds up on walkways, stairs, sidewalks and parking lots could cause dangerous falls.
+- Icy areas — Snow and ice that build up on walkways, stairs, sidewalks, and parking lots could cause dangerous falls.

-- Nursing homes—Older people living in assisted-living facilities or nursing homes may fall due to obstacles in hallways or because they try to stand up without help because the facility is understaffed.
+- Nursing homes — Older people living in assisted-living facilities or nursing homes may trip and fall due to obstacles in hallways or because they try to stand up without help because the facility is understaffed.

 Individuals can suffer serious injuries in slip and fall accidents, including:

 - Spinal cord damage

 - Dental injuries

 Speak to a Silver Spring slip and fall attorney about your claim

 If you are an injured victim of a trip and fall accident, Goldberg Finnegan may be able to help.
 Give us a call or fill out the free case review form and a representative will contact you shortly.

 At Goldberg Finnegan, we have a proven track record of successful verdicts and settlements.
 We have recovered over $150 million in compensation.
 Our goal is to hold negligent parties accountable and recover the maximum compensation to help secure your future.

 We offer 100 percent FREE case reviews and only get paid when we win.
 There are no upfront fees for our services, so there is no risk to you.